 North Carolina truck accidents: Mom watches as daughter is struck

-A North Carolina mother watched helplessly as her daughter was run down by a tractor trailer recently.
+A North Carolina mother watched helplessly as her daughter was run down by a tractor-trailer recently.
 To make matters worse, the truck kept going after hitting the little girl.
-As happens in many pedestrian vs. truck accidents, the victim did not survive.
+As happens in many pedestrians vs. truck accidents, the victim did not survive.

 The driver of the 18-wheeler made no apparent efforts to stop at the time of the accident and was not found for several hours.
 When the vehicle was found, the truck driver had managed to get about 25 miles away to a nearby town.
 The North Carolina Highway Patrol arrested the driver.